 Just as in Health and Safety, if there is a break-down in the ability to protect individuals, then someone must be held accountable.
 Accountability, therefore, rests with the head of the organisation; The business owner or the CEO.
 This is no different for Information Security.

 For far too long organisations have employed an Information Security Manager and said “It’s your job.
 Make us secure!”
 Although of course, it’s their role to lead and guide you on your journey to become more secure, they can’t do it alone.

-Information Security is no-less important, but the impact of getting it wrong is often not fully understood or realised.
+Information Security is no-less important but the impact of getting it wrong is often not fully understood or realised.
 This is because the impact is rarely discussed for fear of ‘scaremongering’.
-But as professionals who are the project leads, or guides on this journey, we need to stop being so squeamish.
+As professionals who are the project leads, or guides on this journey, we need to stop being so squeamish.

 Information Security, like Health and Safety, is everyone’s responsibility.
 Security is no accident; it’s a choice each of us makes every day.